sigopt/libsigopt/README.md

 `libsigopt` is a module that contains various optimization utilities.

-It should very rarely be manually installed.
+It should probably not be manually installed unless you are doing research or making a contribution.

 ## License